-I recently attended the shavat service at Temple Emmanu-El, where my friend Rabbi Oren Hayon.
+I recently attended the shavat service at Temple Emmanu-El, where my friend Rabbi Oren Hayon serves.
 Oren and I eat lunch with Rev. Neil Willard of Palmer Memorial Episcopal Church and Rev. Duane Larson of Christ the King Lutheran Church once a month.
 Our congregations all worship adjacent to Rice University in Houston, Texas.
 We call each other friends.

 One’s ethic of love to which one commits in baptism will subvert one’s system of belief – religious, political or otherwise – in time.